Does your pet hide when it's time for nail trimming? Decrease their stress level (and yours) by following these important do's and don'ts.View Article

 Dr. Ziegler comes to us after serving as a general practice veterinarian on the Front Range for eleven years.
-Practice before that included working at the Aspen and Carbondale Animal Hospitals for one year and a one year rotating internship at Wheat Ridge Animal Hospital.
+Practice before that included working at the Aspen and Carbondale Animal Hospitals for one year and a one-year rotating internship at Wheat Ridge Animal Hospital.
 While growing up in the mountains west of Denver, Dr. Ziegler always wanted to become a veterinarian.
 A long detour included becoming a Certified Veterinary Technician at Colorado Mountain College which brought him to the Roaring Fork Valley in 1986.
 While attending CMC, Dr. Z. worked at a local ranch and other businesses which built character and a strong work ethic.

 With becoming a veterinarian still in mind, he commuted from this area to Mesa State College where he earned a bachelor’s degree.
-Finally in 1995 Dr. Z. left the valley to attend veterinary college and graduated four years later from Colorado State University.
-Now he is excited for this new opportunity to return to this paradise and the wonderful people who live here.
-Dr. Ziegler is very grateful to Dr. Leake for the chance take the helm as owner of Red Hill Animal Health Center.
+Finally, in 1995 Dr. Z. left the valley to attend veterinary college and graduated four years later from Colorado State University.
+Now he is excited about this new opportunity to return to this paradise and the wonderful people who live here.
+Dr. Ziegler is very grateful to Dr. Leake for the chance take the helm as the owner of Red Hill Animal Health Center.
 Dr. Z is also grateful for the competent and friendly staff who have made him feel at home.

 Dr. Z. and his wife, Kelly, are ecstatic to make Carbondale their new home.

-Dr. Z has great love and respect for the outdoors and plans to spend his precious free time hiking, mountain biking, fishing, camping, snowshoeing, cross country skiing, and tending his barbecue.
+Dr. Z has great love and respect for the outdoors and plans to spend his precious free time hiking, mountain biking, fishing, camping, snowshoeing, cross-country skiing, and tending his barbecue.
 Dr. Z. also shares his life with a German Shorthaired Pointer – Katie, Golden Retriever – Otis, Chihuahua – Chowie, and cat – Ranger.

-Dr. Ziegler is a member of the CVMA, AVMA and AAHA and has special interests in wound management, soft tissue surgery, and lamenesses.
+Dr. Ziegler is a member of the CVMA, AVMA, and AAHA and has special interests in wound management, soft tissue surgery, and lamenesses.
 Dr. Z. encourages old friends and new to come by and say “hello” any time.